 Anyway, have you seen what one of those "shot rollers" costs, Primal?
 It's like $400 for the ones I've seen!
 I'll stick to buying shot in bags.

 Looks like the return of the old buck and ball load from centuries past.
 This was quite an effective load during the days of the War of Northern Aggression and even since then.
 However, this is the first time I've seen it in a commercial load.
 It would be interesting to find some and test it with my Model '97 shotgun.
 8)

-Here's a link to and an old article I always like to pass out for those who keep a shotgun for home defense needs.
+Thanks Rimfirehunter for the post.
+I just started to investigate shotguns for HD and this is exactly the kind of information I was looking for.Here's a link to and an old article I always like to pass out for those who keep a shotgun for home defense needs.
 The article is dated Oct 1998 but it's still as valid today as it was when first written and published.

 Shotgun Home Defense Ammunition published by FirearmsTactical.com

 I encourge everyone who keeps a shotgun in the home, for home defense needs, to read the article in it's entirety, also check out the main site because they have LOT's of good articles and info.
 Makes for a good day of reading when you dont have a list full of Honey Do's to attend to.
 LOL.